qmeeus/balanced-view/misc/README.md

 ### User and developer documentation

+#### Helper scripts
+I have spent some time developing helper scripts located in `/scripts` to help developers deploy the program.
+The main script is called `bootstrap`.
+Although it is not perfect, it gives a good idea of the hassle that one should go through to set everything up.
+The typical workflow is:
+- build the container images with the script `build`: there are 5 different containers (api, ui, nginx, elasticsearch and kibana), each located in its own folder with its own `Dockerfile`.
+The script is called with an argument corresponding to a container.
+Valid argument are `api`, `ui`, `nginx`, `es` for Elasticsearch and `vis` for Kibana.
+Logs of the building processes are located in `/logs/build/<service>.log`;
+- create the pod with the script `create_pod`: this script creates a pod named `balancedview` with external ports corresponding to external ports from the `nginx` configuration;
+- run each containers with the script `run`: again, 5 containers to run.
+  - first, run `es` and check whether it started correctly
+  - the `.auth` file containing the authentication parameters for Elasticsearch must be created before running `api` and `vis`.
+This is done with the script `generate_auth`.
+It is good practice to verify that the `.auth` file was created and contains the required passwords.
+If this is not the case, remove the folder `data` and the `.auth` file and start again, potentially after identifying and solving the issue;
+  - run the other containers (in no particular order).
+- run the tests with the script `run_tests` and check the results: the logs of the tests are located in `/logs/tests/<test-id>.log`.
+Additionally, a number of other scripts are available, including:
+- `logs`: show the logs of a container.
+Equivalent to `podman logs -f <container>`;
+- `shell`: spawn a shell in a container (no argument) or execute a command in the container.
+For example, if one would start a python shell in api, one would run from inside the `/script` directory `./shell api python`.
+If one would like to see the logs of the cron job that fetches data online to store them in Elasticsearch, one can use `./shell api "tail -F /var/log/cron.log"` (note the double quotes surrounding the command).
+Roughly equivalent to `podman exec -it <container> <command>`;
+- `stop_and_remove`: Stops a container and / or remove it if necessary.
+Roughly equivalent to `podman stop -a; podman rm -a`;
+- `status`: prints the status of the containers.
+Equivalent to `podman ps`;
+- `update`: if you have built the images and hosted them online, you can use this script to pull them locally.

+#### User interface
-The UI is pretty intuitive for anyone with some experience with developing flask website and we will thus not develop it here.
+The UI is pretty intuitive for anyone with some experience with developing Flask websites and we will thus not develop it here.
 For a general understanding, it suffices to say that the only thing that it does is to capture user input, format it in a JSON document to forward to the API and display the API results in a web page.
+The code is very simple and self-explanatory.
+I won't go into the trouble of explaining how to add or modify web pages, many tutorials exist that explain this much better than I would.

+*A note on security*: We use a CSRF token in the form to prevent [Cross-Site Request Forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery) attacks.
+We use the ``flask-csp` library to implement the [Content Security Policy](https://en.wikipedia.org/wiki/Content_Security_Policy) that protects against XSS and other attacks.
+If you encounter problems displaying content in the web page, badly configured CSP is likely the culprit.
+Check out how they are implemented versus what is sent by the server.
+Note that `nginx` might tamper with these so the cause of the problem can be more complex that first meets the eye.
+Please refer to `flask` documentation (and Google) for more information about these.

+#### Application programming interface
 The API relies on more complex components and deserves a more exhaustive explanation.
 As mentioned earlier, it currently has two endpoints, one to find relevant articles and one to analyse texts.
 Each endpoint accepts a number of options that should be provided as a JSON document.
 Default options that apply to both endpoints include:

 - `output_language`: the language in which the results should be returned (not implemented);